nullpointer-excelsior/spring-scalable-architectures/microservices/README.md

 - Enables consistent and environment-specific configuration management.
 - Supports dynamic configuration updates without requiring service redeployment.

+### 🧭 Service Discovery:
+- **Service Discovery** allows services to register themselves and discover other services dynamically at runtime.
+- **Eureka Client** in each microservice registers itself with the Eureka Server upon startup and periodically sends heartbeat signals to stay active in the registry.
+- Simplifies service communication by removing the need for hardcoded URLs, enabling resilient, fault-tolerant, and scalable service interactions.

 ## 🔗 Service Communication:
 - The **Gateway** is the contact point for clients.
 - To access product information, the client makes a request to the Gateway (`/products/**`), which then routes it to the **Products Microservice** (running on `http://localhost:8081`).